Stuycs-K/finalproject-09-yampolsky-stella-chen/DEVLOG-Daniel.md

 ### 2025-5-28 - Fixing Encode Part II
 Approximately 30 minutes was spent fixing some undiscovered (but now discovered) issues with encodeColumnar.py.
 The coding should actually be good to go.

+### 2025-5-29 - Working on Presentation
+Approximately 30 minutes was spent fixing the presentation.